Are You A Night-Shift Worker?

 - Consider changing jobs if you can’t cope and work becomes too stressful, as approximately 20% of workers can’t adjust to shift work.

-Shift work is a lifestyle and in order to minimize stress and build resiliency, the individual must ensure that they follow a healthy schedule, focus on their sleep strategies and ensure that they have support from those around them.
+Shift work is a lifestyle and in order to minimize stress and build resiliency, the night-shift worker must ensure that they follow a healthy schedule, focus on their sleep strategies and ensure that they have support from those around them.

 If you have some strategies to share – comment on this posting!